 I am sure the guys at Blitzortung will continue to update the firmware for the controllers as well as the website with some APIs or more functionality.

-However, more participants are needed, with only 1151 stations present (at time of writing), many more are needed to improve the coverage and accuracy of the system.
+However, more participants are needed, with only ~1200 stations present, many more are needed to improve the coverage and accuracy of the system globally.

 So, the answer to the question........does lightning strike twice?
 Well, maybe you will just have to join in to find out